nlfiedler/magick-rust/README.md

 1. Write unit tests
 1. Test it on lots of images in batches to stress test it; should not crash

-## Building the Bindings
+## Generating Bindings

-To build the ImageMagick bindings, we use [rust-bindgen](https://github.com/crabtw/rust-bindgen), which reads the C header files and produces a suitable wrapper in Rust.
+To generate the ImageMagick bindings, we use [rust-bindgen](https://github.com/crabtw/rust-bindgen), which reads the C header files and produces a suitable wrapper in Rust.

 This example is using the [Homebrew](http://brew.sh) installed version of ImageMagick, and the LLVM compiler suite provided in the Command Line Tools from Apple.
 The only real difference for Mac OS X is the `DYLD_LIBRARY_PATH` that is needed to work around [issue #89](https://github.com/crabtw/rust-bindgen/issues/89) in rust-bindgen.
 Otherwise, the same basic steps should work on any Rust-supported system.